Fast methods to compute the Riemann zeta function: The algorithm for cubic exponential sums with a small cubic coefficient

 For example, if $b_0\in (0,1/4]$ and $m=1$, then $K_0:=K$, $K_1:=\lfloor 2b_0 K_0\rfloor$, $\alpha_1:=\alpha_0/(2b_0)$, $\alpha_{1,0}=0$, $\alpha_{1,1}:= \alpha_{1,0}+a_0\alpha_1$, $\alpha_{2,0}=0$, $\alpha_{2,1}:=\alpha_{2,0}+b_0 (\alpha_1)^2$, $D_0=1$, and $D_1:= D_0\,(2b_0)^{-1/2} e^{\pi i /4-\pi i (a_0)^2/(2b_0)}$.
 As for $a_1$ and $b_1$, they are defined according to whether the normalization procedure expresses $F(K_1; a_0/(2b_0)+\alpha_1 x, -1/(4b_0))$ as $F(K_1; \tilde{a}+\alpha_1 x, \tilde{b})$ or as $\overline{F(K_1; \tilde{a}-\alpha_1 x, \tilde{b})}$, for some $\tilde{a}$ and $\tilde{b}$ satisfying conditions N1, N2, and N3.
 In the former case we define $a_1:=\tilde{a}$ and $b_1:=\tilde{b}$, and in the latter case we define $a_1:=-\tilde{a}$ and $b_1:=-\tilde{b}$.
 It is understood if $b_l$ in (\ref{eq:rrmm}) is negative, the remainder $R(K_l, a_l+\alpha_l x, b_l)$ stands for $\overline{R(K_l, -a_l-\alpha_l x, -b_l)}$.

 The numbers $K_l$, $a_l$, $b_l$, $\alpha_l$, $\alpha_{1,l}$, $\alpha_{2,l}$, and $D_l$ are quickly computable.
-We only need the following properties for them, which are valid for $1\le l\le m$, where $m$ denotes the number of repetitions of formula (\ref{eq:van0011}), or its conjugate counter-part, so far:
+We only need the following properties for them, which are valid for $1\le l\le m$, where $m$ denotes the number of repetitions of formula (\ref{eq:van0011}), or its conjugate analogue, so far:

 Each application of formula (\ref{eq:van0011}) reduces the length of the quadratic sum by a factor of about $2b_0\le 1/2$, but it also multiplies the size of $\alpha_0$ by a factor of $1/(2b_0)\ge 2$.
 So during the second phase, the length of quadratic sum decreases, while the size of the parameter $\alpha_0$ grows.
-Eventually, formula (\ref{eq:van0011}) is no longer useful because, essentially, the remainder $R(.)$ consumes too much time to compute.
-The precise point at which we stop applying formula (\ref{eq:van0011}) is determined by the following criteria: let $m_0$ be the first non-negative integer for which at least one of the following conditions fails (notice multiple conditions could fail at the same time):
+Eventually, formula (\ref{eq:van0011}) is no longer useful because, essentially, due to the growth in $\alpha_0$, the length of the new quadratic sum will start to depend strongly on $x$.
+The precise point at which we stop applying formula (\ref{eq:van0011}) is determined by the following criteria: let $m_0$ be the first non-negative integer for which at least one of the following conditions fails (notice multiple conditions can fail at the same time):

 \begin{enumerate}\itemsep10pt \item[\textbf{C1.}] $\alpha_{m_0} \le 1/\Lambda\,,$ \item[\textbf{C2.}] $\Lambda \le K_{m_0}\,,$ \item[\textbf{C3.}] $\left\lceil |a_{m_0}|+\alpha_{m_0} x \right\rceil < \left \lfloor |a_{m_0}|+ \alpha_{m_0} x +2|b_{m_0}| K_{m_0} \right \rfloor$ for some $x\in [-1/4,1/4]$. \end{enumerate}